zeopix/countrizable/README.md

 ### Creating country value tables

-Also note that before you can create a translation table, you have to define the translated attributes via `country_attribute` in your model as shown above.
+Also note that before you can create a country value table, you have to define the country attributes via `country_attribute` in your model as shown above.

 ```ruby
 class CreateProducts < ActiveRecord::Migration